akash-network/docs/guides/cloudmos-deploy/cloudmos-deploy-installation.md

 ## **Before Getting Started**

-The Keplr and Leap browser extensions must be installed and with sufficient funds (5AKT minimum for a single deployment plus a small amount for transaction fees).
+The Keplr and Leap browser extensions must be installed and with sufficient funds (5 AKT minimum for a single deployment plus a small amount for transaction fees).

 Follow our [Keplr Wallet](../../tokens-and-wallets/keplr.md) and [Leap Cosmos Wallet](../../tokens-and-wallets/leap.md) guides to create your first wallet if necessary.